The latest insights from Google and other key sources that will help retail brands adapt and thrive in the wake of the

 Post archives for Lee Wilson

-Lee is Head of SEO for our Enterprise team of SEO specialists.
-Lee joined Vertical Leap in 2010 after heading up digital departments since the early 2000’s.
-Prior to joining Vertical Leap, Lee has had experience setting up and running his own company focused on search marketing, as well as working in-house, growing a national company into international audiences through online development.
+Lee is Head of Services for Vertical Leap, after previously heading up the SEO department.
+Lee joined Vertical Leap in 2010 after running digital departments since the early 2000’s.
+Prior to joining Vertical Leap, Lee had experience setting up and running his own company focused on search marketing, as well as working in-house, growing a national company into international audiences through online development.
 Lee can be found regularly writing about the SEO industry and has authored two SEO industry books, with another due to be published in Q4 2019.